jianxiaoguo/website/content/en/docs/quickstart/deploy-an-app.md

 ---
 title: Deploy Your First App
-description: Deploy an application using drycc cli.
+description: Deploy an application using the Drycc CLI.
 weight: 4
 ---

 ## Determine Your Host and Hostname Values

-Drycc workflow requires a wildcard DNS record to dynamically map app names to the router.
+Drycc Workflow requires a wildcard DNS record to dynamically map application names to the router.

-User should already have DNS set up pointing to their known host.
+You should already have DNS set up pointing to your known host.
 The `$hostname` value can be calculated by prepending `drycc.` to the value set in `global.platformDomain`.

 ## Login to Workflow

-Workflow use the passport component to create and authorize users.
+Workflow uses the passport component to create and authorize users.
 If you already have an account, use `drycc login` to authenticate against the Drycc Workflow API.

 ```
 $ drycc login http://drycc.example.com